derb12/pybaselines/docs/algorithms/morphological.rst

 mwmv (Moving Window Minimum Value)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`.mwmv` performs a morphological erosion on the data and
+:meth:`~.Baseline.mwmv` performs a morphological erosion on the data and
 then smooths the result with a moving average.

 .. plot::